191-iota/rcd/README.md

 # rcd
-`rcd` matches one or more paths and `cd`s into the first match or your own selection when multiply matched.
+`rcd` matches one or more paths and `cd`s into the first match or your own selection if multiple were matched.

 ## Performance
 With multithreading enabled via `WalkBuilder`, performance has **significantly increased**.